TimoWilhelm/file-based-hono/README.md

 ## How It Works

-The custom Vite plugin (`plugins/file-based-router.ts`) uses Vite's virtual module system:

-1. Scans `src/routes/` for `.ts` files at dev/build time
-2. Generates a `virtual:file-routes` module that creates a Hono app with all routes registered
+1. The plugin scans `src/routes/` for `.ts` files and generates a `virtual:file-routes` module with all routes registered on a Hono app
-3. `src/index.ts` simply re-exports the virtual module as the Worker entry point
+2. Static routes are prioritized over dynamic (`:param`) routes
-4. In dev mode, adding or removing route files triggers a full reload automatically
+3. Adding or removing route files in dev mode triggers an automatic full reload